-RSI Element Example Present in Course Timeframe element: Course startup materials/syllabus explain when students can expect to receive responses to emails/messages/phone calls, as well as assignment feedback.
-For assignment feedback also explain what kind of feedback students can expect.
-For emails/messages/phone calls, students are informed responses will be made within in 24 hours during the week, and on Monday if sent after 5 p.m. on Friday.
-For a presentation assignment, course materials state students can expect grades on that assignment within two weeks of the due date and that detailed feedback will be provided through a rubric.
-Course startup materials/syllabus present information regarding an announcement schedule.
-Course startup materials/syllabus present discussion forum participation requirements and outline the instructor's role in the forum.
-Course materials state that students should expect an announcement each week on Mondays that will be posted in the course and also sent through students' school email.
-Course materials state discussion assignments require an original post of a minimum length be posted by Wednesday of each week, and to also respond to two classmates' posts by Sunday of each week.
-Responses must be substantive and add to the conversation, rather than simply agreeing with the post.
-Instructions might also state that the instructor will comment or ask a follow-up question on a student's original post in a forum at least two times during the semester.
-Course startup materials/syllabus present virtual office hours.
+RSI Element Example Present in Course Timeframe element: Course startup materials/syllabus explain when students can expect to receive responses to emails/messages/phone calls, and assignment feedback.
+For assignment feedback, also explain what kind of feedback students can expect.
+For email/message/phone call inquires, students are informed of responses within 24 hours during the week, and on Monday if sent after 5:00 p.m. on Friday.
+For a presentation assignment, course materials state students can expect grades on that assignment within two weeks of the due date with detailed feedback provided through a rubric.
+Course startup materials/syllabus provide information regarding an announcement schedule.
+Course materials state that students should expect an announcement each week on Mondays for posting in the course that is also sent through students' school email.
+Course startup materials/syllabus provide discussion forum participation requirements and outline the instructor's role in the forum.
+Course materials state discussion assignments require an original post of a minimum length are posted by Wednesday of each week, and to also respond to two classmates' posts by Sunday of each week.
+Responses must be substantive and add to the conversation rather than simply agreeing with the post.
+Instructions might also state that the instructor will comment or ask a follow-up question on a student's original post in a forum at least twice during the semester.
+Course startup materials/syllabus provide virtual office hours.
 Instructions explain how students can access virtual office hours.
-Course materials indicate there will be a link in the online course (with instructions on where the link will be located).
-The link will be available on specific days/hours each week and will utilize Microsoft Teams for video chat office hours.
-Also, students are informed they can access Teams using their student email account credentials.
-Course startup materials/syllabus state that course materials will include direct instruction on the course content and how the instruction will be delivered.
-Course materials indicate that course modules will be presented each week and can be found on the course home page or in the Course Content area and will include a module overview lecture by the instructor that will be available as an audio file in the module materials.
-Course materials include a regular schedule describing how the course will cover information and learning outcomes.
-(In other words, the course is not self-paced).
+Course materials indicate a link in the online course (with instructions on the link's location).
+The link is available on specific days/hours each week and utilize Microsoft Teams for video chat office hours.
+Students are informed on accessing Teams using their student email account credentials.
+Course startup materials/syllabus state that course materials include direct instruction on course content and how the instruction is delivered.
+Course materials indicate that course modules are presented weekly and located on the course home page or in the Course Content area and will include a module overview lecture by the instructor are available as an audio file in the module materials.
+Course materials include a regular schedule describing how the course will demonstrate information and learning outcomes; this is not a self-paced course.
 Course syllabus includes a course schedule with dates.
-Course is designed to open/close modules and units at regular intervals and assignments deadlines are staggered through the course.
+The course is designed to open/close modules and units at regular intervals and assignment deadlines are staggered throughout the course.